EspressoPlus/gogo-workflow/git-workflow.md

 ## Local | CLI | first time only: getting the repo to local computer
 Make a directory to hold the repo/project.

 Clone repo to your local computer into the directory.

-Commands depend on whether you do http, ssh, or GitHub CLI. ssh approach:
+Commands depend on whether you do http, ssh, or GitHub CLI.

+ssh approach:
 ```bash
 git clone git@github.com:EspressoPlus/gogoMoney.git
 ```
-* add/import the project to Eclipse EE workspace and open it
+Add/import the project to Eclipse EE workspace and open it.

-* in Eclipse you should see it named gogoMoney ```[gogoMoney main]```
+In Eclipse you should see it named gogoMoney ```[gogoMoney main]```.

 ![gogoMoney_main.png](https://github.com/EspressoPlus/gogo-workflow/blob/main/gogoMoney_main.png)

 ## Local | CLI | make local branch
-* create a new branch on your computer
-* name the branch something descriptive like "back-dao" or "dao-updates"
+Create a new branch on your computer.
+Name the branch something descriptive like "back-dao" or "dao-updates".
 ```bash
 git checkout -b test-back-dao
 ```
-* ensure that you are working in your new branch
+Ensure that you are working in your new branch.
 ```bash
 git branch
 ```

 ## Local | Eclipse | how branch appears in GUI
-If you open the project in Eclipse you should see that it has switched to the local branch that you are working on: ```[gogoMoney test-back-dao]```
+If you open the project in Eclipse you should see that it has switched to the local branch that you are working on: ```[gogoMoney test-back-dao]```.

 ![gogoMoney_test-back-dao.png](https://github.com/EspressoPlus/gogo-workflow/blob/main/gogoMoney_test-back-dao.png)

-* you may have to close/open/refresh the Eclipse project if it doesn't show like this
+You may have to close/open/refresh the Eclipse project if it doesn't show like this.

-* DO NOT WORK ON YOUR CODE UNTIL **ECLIPSE** SHOWS THAT YOU ARE IN THE CORRECT BRANCH
+DO NOT WORK ON YOUR CODE UNTIL **ECLIPSE** SHOWS THAT YOU ARE IN THE CORRECT BRANCH

 ## Local | Eclipse | edit, update, add code
-* in Eclipse, edit your code and save it
-* you could test by editing a line (e.g. add a comment) or adding a dummy package
+In Eclipse, edit your code and save it.
+You could test by editing a line (e.g. add a comment) or adding a dummy package.

-* **note**: Eclipse puts a **>** in front of packages and files that have been changed
+**note**: Eclipse puts a **>** in front of packages and files that have been changed

 ![gogoMoney_Eclipse-w-changes.png](https://github.com/EspressoPlus/gogo-workflow/blob/main/gogoMoney_Eclipse-w-changes.png)

 ## Local | CLI | check status
-* check which files have been updated
+Check which files have been updated.
 ```bash
  ck@lemuree gogoMoney (test-back-dao)]$ git status